Testing procedures

 D[7:0] streamer_qout[7:0]

-D8 streamer_clk (internal or external, as configures)
+D8 streamer_clk (internal or external, as configured)

 D9 core_clk (PLL output)